robbiemallett/sub_km/README.md

 # Sub-kilometre scale distribution of snow depth on Arctic sea ice from Soviet drifting stations

 ## Mallett et al. (In Revision)
-### Structure
+### General

-All analysis for this paper was performed in Python in Jupyter Notebooks.
+All analysis for this paper was performed in Python in Jupyter Notebooks on a Linux machine.

 The notebooks required to reproduce the analysis in the paper are in the /notebooks directory.
 The NP snow depth transect data are stored in the /NP_transects directory.

-These were supplied in a private communication from the National Snow and Ice Data Center, in Boulder, CO, USA.
+The transect data were supplied in a private communication from the National Snow and Ice Data Center, in Boulder, CO, USA.
 They are not (to the lead author's knowledge) currently publicly available elsewhere on the internet.

 ### Reproducing the main analysis & Figure 2